 - Medical Transportation

 - Wound Care

 - Nutritional Counseling

 Get our free e-book to learn all about your senior care options.

 Registered Staff Hours

-To pair with its strong overall grade, this facility earned a grade of B+ for its nursing rating.
-This is an above average score in this area.
-Nursing scores are heavily correlated with levels of nurse staffing.
-This nursing home provides 0.4 hours of nursing care per resident per day.
-Lastly, we also assessed some nursing quality-based metrics in determining our nursing grades.
-This facility performed very well in terms of minimizing its residents' major falls and pressure ulcers.
-We consider these areas to be good indicators of the quality of nursing care.
+Unfortunately, this facility only received a grade of D for its nursing grade, which was actually one of its better category grades.
+There are a number of subcategories within this category.
+Many of these criteria reflect the quantity of nurse staffing.
+This nursing home offered a meager 0.3 hours of nursing care per resident on a daily basis.
+This is an alarmingly low total.
+Finally, we also looked at some nursing quality measures in determining our nursing grades.
+This facility fared well in terms of avoiding major falls and pressure ulcers.
+We consider these statistics to be reliable measures of the quality of nursing care.

 Long-term Care Quality

 The next category we looked at is long-term care, where this nursing home was given a poor score in this category as well.
 It received a lowly F for this category, which is obviously very concerning.
 In a long-term care environment, the facility's primary goal is to maintain residents' quality of life and keep them safe.
 In addition to looking at the amount of care provided by aids and other staff, we looked at the percentage of residents vaccinated against pneumonia.
 Fortunately, this nursing home administered the vaccine to 99.23372 percent of its residents, which is a very respectable figure.
 Surprisingly, this place also fared well at keeping its residents out of the hospital.
 It had only 0.01 hospitalizations per one thousand long-term resident days.
 Sadly, some of its other scores in this category were not as favorable as these.